 We had just finished up making some Christmas mixes when Nana offered a pastel lesson.
 As in other lessons, she sketched off the steps for the children to follow.
 Just six simple steps, starting with the colors above… You may want to turn your paper so it is vertical to have more room for a tall tree.
 Then get your green and start on those

+Enjoy a mug of hot chocolate in chalk pastels with this step-by-step tutorial!
 When I shared the Sketch Tuesday topic, ‘something you drink’, with Nana she decided we should make a mug of hot chocolate with pastels!
 She didn’t even know we’d planned to stir up our own hot chocolate mix.
-Nana prepared before we called the children in.
-She sketched the steps and pulled the sticks of color.
-I grabbed the baby wipes 🙂 This time we
+Mug of Hot Chocolate Chalk Art Tutorial Nana prepared before we called the children